-When you mount a fan using the Z-Purlin optional kit, you must use the Unistrut® purlin clamp Part P2784 from.
+When you mount a fan using the Z-Purlin (see Figure 10) optional kit, you must use the Unistrut® purlin clamp Part P2784.

 The strut must span a minimum of three purlins.

 Consult a structural engineer prior to installing the fan.